Spring 1939. Taken prisoner by the Nazis,

 ‘The Dressmaker of Dachau is an engaging and satisfying novel.’
 The Book Trust

-THE DRESSMAKER OF DACHAU was published by the Borough Press, HarperCollins in 2015 and has sold to 18 countries.
+THE DRESSMAKER OF DACHAU was published by the Borough Press, HarperCollins in 2015 and (under the title THE DRESSMAKER’S WAR) Random House in the USA, and has sold to 19 countries.